surge-synthesizer/surge-synthesizer.github.io/nightly-xt.md

 ---
 layout: page
-title: Surge XT Alpha
+title: Surge XT Beta
 noheader: true
 permalink: nightly_XT
 ---

-This page allows you to download the Surge XT Alpha product. **If you want to make music with Surge, we strongly recommend you use Surge 1.9**.
-Right now the dev team uses 1.9 for music and XT for dev.
-But XT installs with a different ID and Library so you can use both side by side.
+This page allows you to download the Surge XT Beta product.
+XT installs with a new plugin ID so you can run and test it side by side with Surge 1.9.

-We are starting to try to keep the <a href="nightlychangelog">nightly change log</a> up to date for XT.
+See our draft <a href="nightlychangelog">nightly change log</a> for XT here.

+As of this writing we still have a few features we are working on in XT, especially around completing some of the screen reader support, but would like to get it in people's hands for testing.

+And you testing the beta is how the release gets good, though!
+We need and welcome your feedback, either on [GitHub](https://github.com/surge-synthesizer/surge/issues) or on [Discord](https://discord.gg/aFQDdMV).
+And even though the beta is in pretty good shape, it may still have bugs.
+Please be careful, use a limiter, don't use in-ear headphones when experimenting, and so forth, in case we have made a DSP error and you run across it.

 <b>Build: {% include latest_xt_version %} built at {% include latest_xt_build_time %}</b>